International-Data-Spaces-Association/ids-specification/model/terminology.md

 ## Dataset Transfer

-A set of interactions between a provider `Connector` and consumer `Connector` that give access to an `Dataset` under the terms of an `Agreement`.
+A set of interactions between a provider `Connector` and consumer `Connector` that give access to a `Dataset` under the terms of an `Agreement`.